 He said “It may take three years, it may take five, but whatever happens, we’ll come back for you.
 Until then, so long as you have one soldier, you are to continue to lead them.”

 Onoda landed on the Lubang Island and linked up with a group of Japanese soldiers previously sent there on a different mission.

-As a result of the pier and airstrip still being intact, the joint task force of American and Philippine Commonwealth forces were easily able to land on the island and take it in late February, 1945.
+As a result of the pier and airstrip still being intact, the joint task force of American and Philippine Commonwealth forces was easily able to land on the island and take it in late February 1945.

 Within a short time period of the Allied landings, all but Onoda and three other soldiers had died or surrendered.

 As the highest-ranking soldier in the small group, Onoda ordered his squad to flee into the hills.